-Jane: Business Manager in East Africa
+Joyce: Business Manager in East Africa

 Children around the world are often forced into sex work just to get enough money to pay for their next meal–the same is true in some locations in Africa.
 Often, brothels offer them expensive room and board in exchange for sex work, trapping them in a life of exploitation.
 In desperate situations, some children sell themselves and endure abuse within their own communities to simply survive.

-The nature and scope of her work require Jane to wear many hats.
+The nature and scope of her work require Joyce to wear many hats.
 Sometimes, she distributes food packs to families that cannot sustain themselves.
 Other times, she’s teaching a class on how to write a business plan or teaching vocational classes on soft skills like financial and time management.

 The change she sees in the children’s situations motivates her to continue her work.
 Many rescued children had given up on hoping to get an education, while others lived in brothels or the gutter with no one to care for them.
 After rescue and vocational training, these children and their families (or foster families) experience a life that once seemed hopelessly out of reach.
-“The children are able to go to school,” Jane said.
+“The children are able to go to school,” Joyce said.
 “They are living a peaceful life in their current homes.”